All Episodes

 They're not promoting a time.

-Look at for All of you people out there in the hearts and minds crowd who are out there, you believe in this this lunacy, this idiocy, this mistaken belief that why we're not winning the minds and hearts of these of these Muslims and Arabs, the way we're going about this.
+Look, for all of you people out there in the hearts and minds crowd who are out there, you believe in this lunacy, this idiocy, this mistaken belief that, well, we're not winning the minds and hearts of these Muslims and Arabs the way we're going about this.

 We're not winning the minds and hearts of anybody.